tolgaouz/Schedule-Scraper/README.md

 ## NodeJS Schedule Scraper Project for Upwork

 # Warning
 - This is a project made on a request for a client on Upwork.
-Scrapes he event schedule of https://schedule.sxsw.com/2020/03/19/events for each day.
+Scrapes the event schedule of https://schedule.sxsw.com/2020/03/19/events for each day.

 ##  Usage